 Design Principle Number & Title Description 1- Safety The airspace design and its operation must maintain or where possible, enhance current levels of safety.
 2- Overflight The new procedures should not increase the number of people overflown by aircraft using the Airport.
-3- Noise Footprint The design should limit, and where practicable reduce the impact of noise to stakeholders on the ground, in line with the Bournemouth Airport Noise Action Plan and where possible periods of built-in respite should be considered.
+3- Noise Footprint The design should limit, and where practicable reduce the impact of noise to stakeholders on the ground, in line with the Bournemouth Airport Noise Action Plan and where possible periods of built- in respite should be considered.
 4- Tranquillity Where practical, route designs should limit effects upon sensitive areas.
 These may include cultural or historic assets, tranquil or rural areas, sites of care or education and AONB's.
 5- Emissions and Air Quality The proposed design should minimise CO2 emissions per flight.
 6- Airspace Dimensions The volume and classification of controlled airspace required for Bournemouth Airport should afford the appropriate volume to contain and support commercial air transport for both runways, enabling safe, efficient airspace design which considers the needs of all airspace users.
 7- Airspace Complexity The airspace design should seek to reduce complexity and bottlenecks in controlled and uncontrolled airspace and contribute to a reduction in airspace infringements.
-8- Technical Requirements The design shall be fully compliant with PANS-OPS and UK CAA criteria to meet the technical capability requirements of aircraft using the airport.
-9- Systemisation The arrival transitions and departure procedures shall be deconflicted and integrate with the enroute network, as per the FASI(S) programme, and in the case of the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs) reducing the requirement for tactical coordination.
-10- Independence The new procedures and airspace configuration should enable Bournemouth Airport to access controlled airspace independently of service provision from the Southampton Radar service.
-11- Operational Cost Provided it does not have an adverse impact of community disturbance, procedures should be designed to optimise fuel efficiency.
+8- Technical Requirements The design shall be acceptably compliant with PANS-OPS and UK CAA criteria to meet the technical capability requirements of aircraft using the airport.
+9- Systemisation The arrival transitions and departure procedures shall be deconflicted and integrate with the en- route network and Southampton Airport, as per the FASI(S) programme.
+Arrival transitions shall integrate with the Instrument Approach Procedures (IAPs) reducing the requirement for tactical coordination.
+10- Independence Where possible, the new procedures and airspace configuration should enable Bournemouth Airport to access controlled airspace independently of service provision from the Southampton Radar service.
+11- Operational Cost Provided it does not have an adverse impact to community disturbance and other airspace users, procedures should be designed to optimise fuel efficiency.
 12- AMS Realisation This ACP must serve to further, and not conflict with, the realisation of the AMS.